-2.1 This policy applies to full-time, regular part-time, and part-time employees.
+2.1 This policy applies to full-time and part-time employees.

 2.1.1 This policy does not apply to part-time faculty.

-3.2 Employee Requisition Form - An Employee Requisition Form is to be approved prior to the commencement of recruitment activities for all vacancies and new positions.
+3.2 Open Position Requisition Form - This form is to be completed and approved prior to the commencement of recruitment activities for all vacancies and new positions.

 3.2.1 If the position is a vacancy rather than a new position, the former employee's letter of resignation must be received in Human Resources before the form may be initiated.

 3.2.4 The approved form should then be forwarded to the appropriate Financial Planning and Analysis representative for signature by the department manager for completion of the approval process.
 Human Resources will be the final signature on the Open Position Requisition Form.

-3.3 Notice of Vacancy - A Notice of Vacancy will be prepared and posted by the Human Resources Department for all full-time and regular part-time positions.
+3.3 Open Position Announcement - An open position announcement will be emailed to all employees and posted by the Human Resources Department for all full-time positions.

-3.3.1 Any changes in the job description will be noted on the Notice of Vacancy.
+3.3.1 Any changes in the position description will be noted on the open position announcement.

-3.3.2 The Notice of Vacancy will be posted for a seven calendar day period which will include 5 work days excluding holidays.
+3.3.2 The open position announcement will be posted for a seven calendar day period which will include 5 work days excluding holidays.